 I was thinking that through philosophy I will be able to participate in making the world a better place.
 My interests in philosophy were related to this utopian world that I was dreaming of.
-I started researching metaphysical and ontological issues that deal mainly with existential subjects that are the foundations for the moral theory.
-I thought that by solving and theorizing in ethics, politics, law, economy and social theory, I would be contributing and giving the world what we need: the truth.
+I started researching metaphysical and ontological issues that deal mainly with existential subjects that are the foundations for moral theory.
+I thought that by solving and theorizing in ethics, politics, law, economy, and social theory, I would be contributing and giving the world what we need: the truth.

-As much as my observation and knowledge about the main challenges to a fair and just, peaceful and moral world were growing, my hopelessness was growing too.
+As much as my observation and knowledge about the main challenges to a fair and just, peaceful, and moral world were growing, my hopelessness was growing too.
 Politics control almost every aspect of our lives; it shapes our entire culture.
 No matter how hard we pursue the truth, we cannot influence people without the involvement of politics.
 Politicians, mostly, are driven by power and self-interests, reforming society and enhancing people’s lives are not priorities for them, unless they are their gateway to power.
 I hated politics and I saw that there was no hope for a change or a reform in politics.

 But, things have changed!

 But my hope is in the majority of the constituents of the Republican Party in Oregon.
 Over the past 19 months, I’ve seen courage, integrity, and honesty.
 I have seen willingness to hold all of our officials accountable for the war against us.
-And I see a strong rejection of the globalists take over of the world.
+And I see a strong rejection of the globalists’ take over of the world.
 This is the most pressing issue of our time.

-Why I’m running for the US Senate?
+Why I’m running for Congress?

 It is proven that gradual transcending in positions is not related at all to the ability to fight corruption and reform.
-On the contrary, taking politics as a career minimize the possibility of fighting the corrupt system in many ways.
+On the contrary, taking politics as a career minimizes the possibility of fighting the corrupt system in many ways.
 Having said that, I believe that I can be more effective in this seat than in any other position.

 As a philosophy graduate, I was trained to THINK logically and morally.
 Thinking, seeking the truth, and evaluating the ethical aspect of the law is what most politicians lack, and it is also what I am going to provide when elected.
 Furthermore, I am going to be a servant for the people.
 Our politicians do not engage us in the law-making process, they do not come to us and discuss with us what they are going to vote for.
 Their town halls are a mere promotion for what they already have done, or an opportunity to make excuses for their already made decisions.
 This is not a democracy!
 This is not a true representation!
 This is not how I envisioned my serving time in office.